smaugx/mylinux/README.md

 # mylinux
-some config or setting of mylinux.
+some config-files or setting-files of mylinux.
 Put here for backup.